georgesutphin/MCB585-2023/_episodes/02-oyo-R-data-types-in-depth.md

 ~~~
-# Simple objects to not have attributes by default
+# Simple objects do not have attributes by default
 attributes(x)
 ~~~
 {: .language-r}